The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

     - It's just a basic installation guide and adding your own security rules is not explained!
     - YOU HAVE BEEN WARNED!!!

-15) Creating 3 end-user webapplications using the JavaScript Framework AngularJS in combination with TypeScript:
+15) Creating 3 end-user webapplications using the JavaScript Framework Angular in combination with TypeScript:
   - a Dataset Dashboard for generating data profiles, using Pandas Profiling and visualizing the datasets using interactive graphs created with the JavaScript library ChartJS;
   - an 2D Map Viewer using the Geospatial Framework OpenLayers in which you can select multiple routes, animate routes, change layer styles and much more;
   - an 3D Map Viewer using the Geospatial Framework Cesium in which you can visualize the datasets in 3D.

 ## Getting started
-The best way to get started is to work through the 1-day GeoStack Workshop first.
+**Download instruction**

-You will find out soon enough if you need to build some extra skills first.
+1. Go to the top of the webpage and click the blue button 'DOWNLOAD MANUALS'.

-## Instructions
+2. Save the ZIP file that contains the repository GeoStack-Manuals.
-1. Clone this Git repository to your local drive.
-This will take a while, because its over 1 Gigabyte!
+3. Unzip the ZIP file which will give you the folder GeoStack-Manuals.
-2. The main folder will be The-GeoStack-Project folder with 3 subfolders in it for the course to follow.
+4. In the folder you will find 2 PDF files: Creating-the-Workshop-VM.pdf and Creating-the-Course-VM.pdf.

-3. In the main folder: read the document The-GeoStack-Project-Read-Me.pdf
+**Work instruction**
-4. Downloads subfolder: follow the document Download-Datasets.pdf to get the geospatial and GPS datasets.
+1. Start with the 1-day GeoStack Workshop by following the document Creating-the-GeoStack-Workshop-VM.pdf.
-5. GeoStack-Workshop subfolder
+- Here you will learn if you need to build some extra skills first.
-- 1: Follow the document Creating-the-GeoStack-Workshop-VM.pdf
+2. Work through the full 10-day GeoStack Course by following the document Creating-the-GeoStack-Course-VM.pdf.
-- 2: Follow the document Workshop-Assignments.pdf.
+- There are two ways of building the Course VM
-6. GeoStack-Course subfolder
+  1. Automatic installation by using the supplied set of installation scripts.
-- 1: Follow the document Creating-the-GeoStack-Course-VM
+  2. Manual installation by working through the large set of 8 detailed course cookbooks and manuals.
-- 2: Work through the large set of detailed installation and programming manuals.
+- Advice: first build the Course VM the easy way with the installation scripts to explore and then do it the hard way by really learning some serious Systems & Network Management in building the GeoStack and programming the webapplications!

 Tip: you might consider downloading the videos from the YouTube channel for offline use.